 Finally, we compared participants’ mid-ratings of the B+ event to their post-ratings of it.
 Here, only the traditional RW model makes a unique prediction; that is, unlike the modified RW model or the Bayesian model which predict that participants should provide lower post-ratings of the B+ event than mid-ratings of it, the traditional RW model predicts that participants’ mid- and post-ratings of the B+ event should be equivalent.
 This analysis revealed that participants provided lower post-ratings of this event (M = 46.63, Bootstrapped 95% CI[41.02, 52.24]) than mid-ratings of it (M = 56.82, Bootstrapped 95% CI[52.91, 60.72]), p < .001.
 This result confirms the predictions of the Bayesian and modified RW models but not those of the traditional RW models.
 Together, these results suggest that participants used a version of the modified RW learning rule to reason about the B+ test event.
 This is because 2 out of the 3 predictions for this model were confirmed, whereas 0 and only 1 out of 3 predictions were confirmed, respectively, for the traditional RW model and the Bayesian model.
 However, this conclusion must be interpreted cautiously because the results did not support all three predictions of this model—hence why participants were said to have used a version of the modified RW model.

 These results notwithstanding, evidence that participants used a Bayesian mechanism to reason about causal events requires that two conditions are met.
-First, participants must provide higher mid-ratings of the B+ event than either the pre- or post-ratings—which themselves may or may not differ—as the backwards blocking event unfolds.
-Second, participants must provide lower mid-ratings of the B- event than pre-ratings of it but higher post-ratings of the B- event than either the pre- or mid-ratings as the backwards blocking event unfolds.
+First, participants must provide higher mid-ratings of the B+ event than either the pre- or post-ratings—which themselves may or may not differ—as the BB event unfolds.
+Second, participants must provide lower mid-ratings of the B- event than pre-ratings of it but higher post-ratings of the B- event than either the pre- or mid-ratings as the BB event unfolds.
 This means that support for either the first or the second condition, but not for both, would be insufficient to conclude that adults used a Bayesian mechanism to reason about causal events.

-Thus, the next analysis examined whether participants provided lower mid-ratings of the B- event than pre-ratings of it but higher post-ratings of the B- event than either the pre- or mid-ratings of the same event as the backwards blocking condition unfolded.
+Thus, the next analysis examined whether participants provided lower mid-ratings of the B- event than pre-ratings of it but higher post-ratings of the B- event than either the pre- or mid-ratings of the same event as the BB condition unfolded.
 Unlike the previous analysis, this analysis did not reveal a significant main effect of Causal Rating, Type III F(2, 58) = 4.1, p < .05.
 We next conducted a series of planned analyses to explore this significant main effect.
 These analyses revealed that participants provided higher pre-ratings of the B- event (M = 48.25, Bootstrapped 95% CI[45.19, 51.3]) than mid-ratings of it (M = 41.9, Bootstrapped 95% CI[37.22, 46.58]), p = .01, and higher post-ratings (M = 51.5, Bootstrapped 95% CI[44.38, 58.62]) than mid-ratings, p = 0.015 .
 However, participants' post-ratings of the B- event (M = 51.5, Bootstrapped 95% CI[44.38, 58.62]) did not differ from their pre-ratings of it, p = .2.